FudaWiki/fudawiki-files/mekurifuda/games/shirinma.md

 ### Double-riding (Auction)
 Any other player may then **bid to buy half of the rights** to the player's "showdown card".

-> You may bid any amount of chips as you like.
+> You may bid as many chips as you like.
 {.is-info}

 The highest bidder wins the rights and places their bid into the pot.